-- Click Filter is Off/Filter is On. - In the Filter dialog box, do the following for each entity you want to filter:

-From the left Select an entity. drop-down list

-From the middle

-Select an operator, such as, Like, <>, Not Like, In, Not In.

-drop-down list

-In the text box Type the criteria (case-sensitive) for the selected entity.

-If you select the operator Like or Not Like, you can use the % wildcard character to represent 0 or more characters, and the wildcard character to represent exactly one character.
-If you select the operator In or Not In, type a comma to separate values.
+- 1. Click Filter is Off/Filter is On. - 2.
+In the Filter dialog box, do the following for each entity you want to filter: - From the left drop-down list, select an entity. - From the middle drop-down list, select an operator such as Like, <>, Not Like, In, or Not In. - In the text box, type the criteria (case-sensitive) for the selected entity.
+If you select the operator Like or Not Like, you can use the % wildcard character to represent 0 or more characters and the wildcard character to represent exactly one character.
+If you select the operator In or Not In, type a comma to separate values. - 3.
 Click OK.